Viral Customer Acquisition

 The perfect businesses: Virality plus Monetization

-There are several examples of businesses with that have virality such as Facebook, YouTube and Twitter, where the monetization scheme was not well understood in the early days.
+There are several examples of businesses with that have virality such as Facebook, LinkedIn, YouTube and Twitter, where the monetization scheme was not well understood in the early days.
 Perhaps the worst business model amongst these is YouTube, where the business has very high costs associated with the bandwidth of uploading and viewing videos, as well as storage costs.

 In a few of these cases, the traffic levels are high enough that advertising is a viable option.
 However if you do a few simple calculations on the level of traffic needed to drive $100m in revenue through CPM ads, you quickly realize that only sites that are in the top levels of traffic are big enough to make that form of advertising an interesting business.